 Upper gastrointestinal cancer

-Dr Mark Churn is marred to Ruth, piano teacher and environmental educationalist, and in August 2014 they celebrated their 25th wedding anniversary.
-They have three children.
-Their two daughters are currently students of the Arts at University and their son is in sixth form, a scientist but without inclination towards medicine.
-He spends some of his free-time wearing out his joints playing 5-a-side football and badminton.
-At weekends whenever possible they like to get out and about hill walking that he combines with his hobby which is landscape photography.
-During occasional bouts of madness he signs up for cycling and walking challenges the most recent being a bike ride across the Andes in Peru.Back to top
+I am married to Ruth, piano teacher and environmental educationalist, and in August 2014 we celebrated our 25th wedding anniversary.
+We have three children.
+Our two daughters are currently students of the arts at university and our son is in sixth form, a scientist - but without inclination towards medicine.
+I spend some of my free time wearing out my joints playing 5-a-side football and badminton.
+At weekends, whenever possible, we like to get out and about hill walking that I combine with my hobby, which is landscape photography.
+During occasional bouts of madness I sign up for cycling and walking challenges - the most recent being a bike ride across the Andes in Peru.Back to top

 |Private secretary||Michelle Scrannage|